MadPanCake/docusaurus/src/pages/terms-of-service.md

 ## ⚠️ Discord Account Required

-To use Unlimited Adventures, you’ll need an active Discord account.
-Our licensing system is connected to your Discord ID, which means your access is tied to your account.
-If you lose access to your Discord or are banned, we won’t be able to recover your license or transfer it to a new account—so please keep your Discord account safe and in good standing.
+You need an active Discord account to use Unlimited Adventures.
+Your access is tied to your Discord ID, so if you lose access or get banned, we can't recover or transfer your license.
+Keep your Discord account safe!